 In 1927, Greek immigrant Sam Armatas opened the first Sam’s No. 3 diner in downtown Denver on 15th and Curtis.
 While this location closed many years ago, Sam’s legacy lives on.
-In 1998, Sam’s son and grandson reopened Sam’s No. 3 just to the east of downtown in Aurora.
-In 2003, the downtown location was opened just across the street from the original which opened nearly 100 years ago.
-In 2013, a third location was opened in Glendale.
+In 1998, Sam’s son and grandson reopened Sam’s No. 3 just east of downtown Aurora.

-The interior of the restaurant featured a long, narrow dining room with a small dining room at the far end.
-On the left hand side was the kitchen and service area along with first come, first serve counter seating.
-If you are dining alone or don’t want to wait for a table, then the counter is great if you can find a seat.
-On the right hand side were a handful of booths along with floor to ceiling windows.
-With tall ceilings, white walls, and big windows, the restaurant felt bright and airy.
+The restaurant’s interior featured a long, narrow dining room with a small dining room at the far end.
+On the left-hand side was the kitchen and service area along with first come, first serve counter seating.
+If you are dining alone or don’t want to wait for a table, the counter is excellent if you can find a seat.

-While I did not make a visit this time, at the far side of the restaurant opposite the entrance was a full bar known as The Hammer Bar.
+While I did not visit this time, at the far side of the restaurant opposite the entrance was a full bar known as The Hammer Bar.

-The menu at Sam’s No. 3 was massive.
-There were endless options to choose from.
-You had American diner classics, breakfast dishes, Greek food, Mexican food, and a lot, lot more.
-While there was something for everyone, I felt the menu was too big and too confusing.
-With so many options, how would the kitchen ensure the quality of each dish?
+The menu at Sam’s No. 3 was massive, with endless options.
+With so many options, I wondered how the kitchen would ensure the quality of each dish.
 Also, the dishes were quite pricey for a diner.

 Huevos Rancheros

 First up was the Huevos Rancheros ($12.99).
-This iconic Mexican breakfast dish was made with two eggs, two tortillas, Sam’s No. 3 Kickin’ Green Chili, homefries, and refried beans.
+This iconic Mexican breakfast dish had two eggs, two tortillas, Sam’s No. 3 Kickin’ Green Chili, homefries, and refried beans.

 There was a lot going on with this massive plate of food.
 The first thing that caught my attention was how much food was piled onto the plate.
 Also, it wasn’t the prettiest of plates.
 It was very brown in color.
 I was hoping it tasted better than it looked.

 Finally, on the side were beans and potatoes.
 I enjoyed the tender, creamy, soft beans.
-The cotija cheese sprinkled over the beans added a much needed salty component.
+The cotija cheese sprinkled over the beans added a much-needed salty component.
 I also enjoyed the potatoes.
 While simple, I found the potatoes to be crispy and tender.
-All that was missing was a little salt which was a quick fix.
+All that was missing was a little salt.

 Hand-Rolled Chili Rellenos & Eggs

-The only part of this dish I enjoyed were the two farm fresh eggs which were cooked well though under seasoned.
+The only part of this dish I enjoyed was the two farm fresh eggs.
+While cooked well, they were under-seasoned.

 Biscuits & Gravy

 For my side, I settled on Biscuits & Gravy.
-I feel like a broken record, but as with the previous dishes, this dish looked sloppy.
+I feel like a broken record, but this dish looked sloppy, as with the previous dishes.
 There was just so much gravy.
 It was like a bowl of gravy.

 Conclusion